 Many great films use their own ‘single position’ plot device when displaying multiple characters, which can be very useful.
 The settings for single-character movies have almost their character.
 While such movies are somewhat unforgiving, they are sufficient to engage the audience.
 Let’s know about the top ten movies with only one character.

-Top 10 Movies with only One Character is Given Below:
+Top 10 Best Movies With Only One Character

 1.Secret Honor (1984)